Icheler/TU_Many_Bots/tmb_perception/README.md

 # Running the robot detector

- roslaunch darknet_ros darknet_ros.launch
+ >roslaunch darknet_ros darknet_ros.launch

-# Installing the perception modules
+# Installing the deep learning module

 The perception module used the YOLO object detection library.
 For this to work, it requires an installation of OpenCV.